edgedb/edgedb/docs/edgeql/types.rst

 The ``typeof`` operator
 -----------------------

-The type of any expression can be extracted with the :eql:op:`typeof <TYPEOF>` operator.
+The type of any expression can be extracted with the :eql:op:`typeof` operator.
 This can be used in any expression that expects a type.

 .. code-block:: edgeql-repl